Adaptive Online Non-stochastic Control

 \section{Introduction}

-This paper tackles the Online Non-stochastic Control (NSC) problem: find a policy that endures minimum cost while controlling a dynamical system whose state changes via an unknown combination of learner's actions and external parameters.
-Optimal (Non-)stochastic control has significant applications ranging from the control of medical equipment \cite{app-ventilator} to energy management in data centers \cite{lee2021online}, among others.
-This work advances the results on this fundamental problem by proposing provably-optimal control algorithms based on adaptive and optimistic learning.
+This paper tackles the Online Non-stochastic Control problem: find a policy that endures minimum cost while controlling a dynamical system whose state changes via an unknown combination of learner's actions and external parameters.
+Optimal Non-stochastic control has significant applications ranging from the control of medical equipment \citep{app-ventilator} to energy management in data centers \citep{lee2021online}.
+This work advances the results on this fundamental problem by proposing optimal control algorithms based on adaptive online learning.